 I know.
 Random!
 But, hey, it works.

 Anywho, I wanted to do something similar (still using jelly), but with a new flavor twist.
-I decided on using orange marmalade for a tangy twist on this pot luck classic.
+I decided on using orange marmalade for a tangy twist on this pot luck classic to make a Slow Cooker Meatballs with Orange Marmalade Recipe.

 I also decided, since I had the time, to make the meatballs from scratch, but you can use frozen ones if you’re short on time.